Priest leveling isn’t bad at all these days. And Shadowlands was made for you. (wink)

-- Questing is much more efficient than grinding for gaining XP, group smiliar quests together so you can do more than one at the same time.
-You can often easily know off several quests before handing them in.
+- Questing is much more efficient than grinding for gaining XP, group similar quests together so you can do more than one at the same time.
+You can often easily knock off several quests before handing them in.

 - Always log out at an inn, to get the rest XP when you log back in.